 I admit to being a sucker for Disney; I was 23 when I made my first trip.
 There’s a certain joy in seeing Mainstreet USA for the first time.
-So with that in mind, this creation by Fat Tony brings me to that point, of being at Disney for the first time, and the sheer Continue reading →

 Curtydc has built a nifty version of Don Karnage’s TriWing Terror from TaleSpin.
 It is fun-looking plane and has a rather SkyFi feel to it.
 I also hear that it is quite swooshable.

 Matt Armstrong (monsterbrick) has created the full complement of Disney princesses with this series of seven figs.

 Well, I’m way late on this one.
 I meant to post it here right away, but forgot.
 Absolutely no excuse for that.
 But better late than never.

 As much as we try not to populate the blog with every creation by a single builder, it’s difficult when that builder keeps making blogworthy MOCs from different themes each time.
 Tyler Clites (Legohaulic) recently ventured into the world of Disney with his Cruella DeVille’s Rolls Royce.
 As usual, Tyler’s minifigs are also innovative; I never made the connection that Two-Face’s hair also doubles for the hairpiece of this classic Disney villain.